The Simpsons Meet the Bocellis in "Feliz Navidad"

 The Simpsons Meet the Bocellis in "Feliz Navidad" is an American animated short film based on the television series The Simpsons produced by Gracie Films and 20th Television Animation, debuting on the streaming service Disney+ on December 15, 2022.
-Like the previous shorts, it was directed by David Silverman.
+Like the previous Simpsons shorts, it was directed by David Silverman.

 Plot

 On Christmas, Bart, Lisa, and Maggie rush downstairs to open their presents.
 Homer stops them to let Marge go first and reveals that Italian tenor Andrea Bocelli is hiding behind the tree.
 Marge and Lisa are excited to see him whilst Bart doesn't care and just wants to open his presents.
 As Bocelli starts to sing "Con te partirò", Bart gets into the music and sings along with Bocelli.
 After they stop, Homer asks Andrea for a Christmas song.
 Andrea turns to his children Matteo and Virginia for help.
 Virginia suggests that they sing "Feliz Navidad", and the three of them sing it to the Simpsons, with the Simpsons joining in.

 Across town, Chief Wiggum uses the electric chair on a turkey, which Snake Jailbird carves.
 Ralph Wiggum is dressed as the Easter bunny and tries to put an egg in his basket, which has a hole in.
 Itchy in "Steamboat Itchy" is seen in a Santa hat, Cletus Spuckler and Brandine Spuckler put up Christmas stockings for their children, and Groundskeeper Willie gives Sideshow Bob a rake, which he then steps on.
 During the song, Bart unwraps his bike and cycles off across the Mickey Mouse icon, much to his annoyance.